How to Prevent Claims Leakage with AI

 Fraud often relies on carriers having limited information.
 External data disrupts this advantage.

-OwlEnrich analyzes public records, social media, property ownership, and employment history to enrich claims data.
+OwlEnrich analyzes public records, social media, property-ownership & employment-history information, and more to enrich claims data.

-This external intelligence helps complete the picture and can reveal undisclosed income sources, physical activities inconsistent with claimed disabilities, and other evidence that prevents fraudulent payouts.
+This external intelligence completes a claim's picture and can reveal undisclosed income sources, physical activities inconsistent with claimed disabilities, and other evidence that prevents fraudulent payouts.

-This enrichment is in real-time, so investigators can act while the evidence remains fresh.
+Real-time enrichment empowers investigators to act while the evidence remains fresh.
 In many cases, finding discrepancies weeks later is already too late.

 Human-Centric Decision Making